LudovicoRighi/EasyReview/README.md

 # EasyReview
-EasyReview is an easy-to-use web application whose main goal is
+EasyReview is an easy-to-use web application whose main goal is to make reviews about products.

 # Database Schema
 In the following picture it is represented the design of the database schema.